gurrenm3/BTD-Mod-Helper/Documentation/BTD_Mod_Helper.Extensions.DictionaryExt.md

 ## DictionaryExt.GetValues<TKey,TValue>(this Dictionary<TKey,TValue>) Method

-(Cross-Game compatible) Get all of the values from this Dictionary as a list
+Get all of the values from this Dictionary as a list

 ```csharp
 public static System.Collections.Generic.List<TValue> GetValues<TKey,TValue>(this System.Collections.Generic.Dictionary<TKey,TValue> keyValuePairs)